Courtney Love: 1992–1995: Marriage to Kurt Cobain, Live Through This and breakthrough

 Shortly after completing the tour for Pretty on the Inside, Love married Cobain on Waikiki Beach on February 24, 1992.
 She wore a satin and lace dress once owned by the actress Frances Farmer, and Cobain wore plaid pajamas.
 During Love's pregnancy, Hole recorded a cover of "Over the Edge" for a Wipers tribute album, and recorded their fourth single, "Beautiful Son", which was released in April 1993.
 On August 18, 1992, the couple's only child, a daughter, Frances Bean Cobain, was born in Los Angeles.
 They relocated to Carnation, Washington, and then Seattle.

-Love's first major media exposure came in a September 1992 profile with Cobain for Vanity Fair by Lynn Hirschberg, entitled "Strange Love".
+Love's first major media exposure came in a September 1992 profile with Cobain for Vanity Fair by Lynn Hirschberg, titled "Strange Love".
 Cobain had become a major public figure following the surprise success of Nirvana's album Nevermind.
 Love was urged by her manager to participate in the cover story.
-During the prior year, Love and Cobain had developed a heroin addiction; the profile portrayed them in an unflattering light, and suggested that Love had been addicted to heroin during her pregnancy.
+During the prior year, Love and Cobain had developed a heroin addiction; the profile portrayed them in an unflattering light and suggested that Love had been addicted to heroin during her pregnancy.
 The Los Angeles Department of Children and Family Services investigated, and custody of Frances was temporarily awarded to Love's sister Jaimee.
 Love said she was misquoted by Hirschberg, and that she had immediately quit heroin during her first trimester once she discovered she was pregnant.
 Love later said the article had serious implications for her marriage and Cobain's mental state, suggesting it was a factor in his suicide two years later.